thanasibakis/CS190/week5-synthesize/synth.md

 - The frequency of the vibrato fluctuates slightly, to give a slightly more realistic feel and remove some rigidity.
 - If no note is currently playing, pressing a key will give a harsher attack.
 If a note is currently playing, pressing a key will give a softer attack.
 This is to emulate the tonguing/slurring nature of playing a wind instrument.
   - Important tip: for slurred/legato note phrases, try not to release the first key until the second one is definitely held down.
 If a key is pressed within a (very short) window of time after a previous key is released, a sound will not be made.
 (This is due to the short amount of time it takes to process a note stop.)
+- Another tip: adjusting one of the sliders may cause the space bar to scroll the page when clicked.
+If this happens, you can simply click part of the page outside of the slider, and it should lock in place again.